radiantearth/stac-api-spec/fragments/filter/README.md

 query for the data within its datastore.

 Queryables can be static or dynamically derived.
-For example, `cloud_cover` might be specified to have a value 0 to 100 or a field may have a set of enumerated values dynamically determined by an aggreation at runtime.
+For example, `cloud_cover` might be specified to have a value 0 to 100 or a field may have a set of enumerated values dynamically determined by an aggregation at runtime.
 This schema can be used by a UI or interactive client to dynamically expose to the user the fields that are available for filtering, and provide a precise group of options for the values of these terms.

-Queryables can also be used to advertise synthesized property values.
+Queryables can also be used to advertise "synthesized" property values.
 The only requirement in CQL is that the property have a type and evaluate to literal value of that type or NULL.
 For example, a filter like "Items must have an Asset with an eo:band with the common_name of 'nir'" can be expressed.
 A Queryable `assets_bands` could be defined to have a type of array of string and have the semantics that it contains all of `common_name` values across all assets and bands for an Item.
 This could then be